Learn how to roast pumpkin seeds. Save your pumpkin seeds and roast them in the oven for a healthy crunchy snack your

 - In a medium pot, bring 6 cups of water and 3 tablespoons of salt to a boil.
 Add the pumpkin seeds and boil for at least 10 minutes.
 Drain and spread to dry on a clean kitchen towel.

-- Brush a large rimmed baking sheet with olive oil.
+- Preheat oven to 400°F. Brush a large rimmed baking sheet with olive oil.
 Add the seeds to the baking sheet and toss to lightly coat with the oil.
 Spread the seeds to a single layer and sprinkle with desired amount of salt.

 - Bake in the oven on the top rack until just starting to brown (do not toss).
 The roasting time can be anywhere from 5 to 15 minutes depending on the size of the seeds.
 Remove from oven and let cool completely.